bgao-vt/website/content/post/lancaster.md

 tags = []
 title = "Visit to Lancaster University" image = "lancaster.jpg"
 math = false
 +++

 I will be visiting Lancaster University, UK for professional training from Oct.
 2018 to Jul.
 2019.
-I will teach at the Lancaster University College located in our Weihai campus.
+I will teach at the Lancaster University College, a joint institute located in our Weihai campus.